-Do you know that employers can receive federal or state tax credits when they hire WTW participants?
-Your WTW Employment Case Manager will tell you how these tax credits can help you get a job.
+Do you know that employers can receive federal or state tax credits when they hire ES participants?
+Your ES Employment Case Manager will tell you how these tax credits can help you get a job.

-WTW gets many calls from employers who have job openings, and want to hire Welfare- to-Work participants.
+ES gets many calls from employers who have job openings, and want to hire Employment Services participants.

-To complete your enrollment in WTW, you will need to complete the following forms:
+To complete your enrollment in ES, you will need to complete the following forms:

 - Personal Responsibility Agreement

-- The Participant Profile, which is used to help match Welfare-to-Work participants to certain jobs based on work experience, skills, and abilities
+- The Participant Profile, which is used to help match Employment Services participants to certain jobs based on work experience, skills, and abilities

-Each participant will receive a Welfare-to-Work Handbook which explains your Responsibilities and Rights while you are a participant in the Welfare-to-Work Program.
+Each participant will receive an Employment Services Handbook which explains your Responsibilities and Rights while you are a participant in the Employment Services Program.
 Make sure you read all parts of the handbook so that you understand the program.

 If you have any questions, please ask us to explain.